mediocre9/khaata/README.md

 # KHAATA
-> **Khaata** is an inventory tracking and stock management application designed for local small businesses and shops to manage their stocks, customers and their orders.
+> **Khaata (_"an urdu word for ledger"_)** is an inventory tracking and stock management application designed for local small businesses and shops to manage their stocks, customers and their orders.

 ## Features
-- [x] Customer and Stock Inventory Manager
+- [x] Customer, Order and Stock Inventory Manager
+- [x] Pending Orders Log
+- [x] Completed Orders Log
 - [x] Search Support
-- [x] Finance Records Graph
+- [x] Finance Record Graph
-- [] Cloud Backup Support (JSON)
+- [ ] Cloud Backup Support

 ## Task-List